-“If you deliver to a fast food restaurant, for example, and its [signature chicken patties] need to be kept at, say, 42-degrees Fahrenheit, and they arrive at the store at 45-degrees Fahrenheit, the manager can reject that load,” said David Duford, truck specifications analyst at ARI, a full-service fleet management firm that has clients worldwide.
+“If you deliver to a fast food restaurant, for example, and its [signature chicken patties] need to be kept at, say, 42 degrees Fahrenheit, and they arrive at the store at 45 degrees Fahrenheit, the manager can reject that load,” said David Duford, truck specifications analyst at ARI, a full-service fleet management firm that has clients worldwide.
 The result: unhappy customers, wasted product, and extra trips to the warehouse — all of which drive up operational costs.

-1. Underestimating the impact of insulation on interior dimensions.
+1. Underestimating the Impact of Insulation

 “A standard, plywood-lined 24-foot van body might be 23 feet 9 inches on the inside, but a refrigerated truck might only be 23 feet, depending on the insulation package, the doors, and other various features of that specific truck,” Duford said.
 “So, if a client is looking for a truck that can accommodate forklift-pallet loading, and is looking to be able to load two pallets side-by-side inside the box, you might not make it with a five-inch insulation wall.
 But, if you reduce the insulation 1 or 2 inches to accommodate the pallets side-by-side, you might not have enough insulation to keep a product frozen.”